OrensteinLab/PrimerDesigner/docs/PD-single-LPath.md

 ## Overview
 `PD-single-LPath` computes the most efficient primer set for **one protein-coding sequence** by constructing the primer graph and selecting the longest path.
-This avoids ILP and provides a fast and deterministic solution.
-No Gurobi license is required.

 ## Input Format (Required)
 Create a text file with a **single line**: protein name and DNA coding sequence, separated by a **tab**.
 If the file has extra lines, only the first sequence is used.